How To Work with QA on IT Projects

 Direction was given to the class to pick up the rope and hold it in their hands.
 The instructions were that each side was going to pull as hard as they possibly could until the flag tied in the middle of the rope crossed into the other side’s territory.

 And then the pulling began!
 Both sides dug in with their feet into the ground.
 Kids were screaming and yelling.
 One side would knock the other side of their feet and gain a step or two.
 Then, the other side would put forth some extra force and knock the other side of their feet and gain a step or two.
 It would go on like this for what seemed to be an eternity, until finally…the side with biggest kid would drag the entire other side across the line and victory would be declared!

 Tug of War was such a blast back then!

 Jump forward twenty years and replace the people on the two sides of the rope with a project manager who is all about IT Project Planning and a Quality Assurance Manager who is all about making sure the project is done right.
 Replace the rope with a project plan and you have the makings of a great contest of tug of war.

-IT Project Planning and QA may not necessarily see eye-to-eye all the time and this can feel like a knock-down, drag out bout of tug of war.
+IT Project Planning and QA may not necessarily see eye-to-eye all the time, especially when it comes to the duration of tasks on the project plan and this can feel like a knock-down, drag out bout of tug of war.
 The following article will highlight some of the causes of this conflict and what can be done so everyone is pulling in the same direction.